Fujifilm XF10 vs Panasonic GX80

 Body comparison: Fujifilm XF10 vs Panasonic GX80

 The side-by-side display below illustrates the physical size and weight of the Fujifilm XF10 and the Panasonic GX80.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the XF10 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX80 is notably larger (20 percent) than the Fujifilm XF10.
 In this context, it is worth noting that neither the XF10 nor the GX80 are weather-sealed.